- Help keep Yukon wildlife healthy

 - southern Manitoba;

 - some areas of Alberta.

 For more information, read this clean your off-road vehicles fact sheet.

 You can help monitor wildlife health when hunting by submitting biological samples along with your harvest report.

 The Yukon has the largest population of wild thinhorn sheep in Canada.
 Although they prefer higher elevations, sometimes individual sheep wander through valleys where farming occurs.
 Young rams looking for mates may be attracted to domestic sheep.

 Healthy domestic sheep can carry bacteria and viruses that are still harmful to:

 - wild thinhorn sheep; and

 - wild goats.

-The Government of Yukon has introduced a Control Order that comes into effect January 1, 2020.
-It will require owners of domestic sheep and goats to:
+The Government of Yukon has introduced a Control Order that came into effect on January 1, 2020.
+It requires owners of domestic sheep and goats to: